Tolkien's background materials for Middle-earth

 |Students from Norse religion course, Newberry Library class on The Hobbit’s mythic|

-sources, Carthage College Tolkien Society & Wheaton College Tolkien Society
+sources, Carthage College Tolkien Society, and Wheaton College Tolkien Society

 Strikingly, nearly all of the women said that their fathers had introduced them to Tolkien’s works when they were little girls, and that the Middle-earth legendarium continues to either be something that they share with their fathers or which reminds them of their dads when they can’t be together.
 Given the often-made charge that The Hobbit and The Lord of the Rings are boys’ club affairs (which isn’t entirely untrue), it was both surprising and moving to hear so many testimonials of how Tolkien’s works connected fathers and daughters.